TrainWeb.org Facebook Page

 Map: Mo 19 F 9 Topographic Maps

 If the wye were still extant, the lead engine would be at the middle of the straight side.
-Following behind are CR 2474 and ATEX 0006, an Asplundh Tree Service unit in action spraying defoliant to reduce trackside weed growth that could become a fire hazard as a dry summer wears on.
+Following behind are CSX 2474 and ATEX 0006, an Asplundh Tree Service unit in action spraying defoliant to reduce trackside weed growth that could become a fire hazard as a dry summer wears on.

 West Leg